 4.1 DATA

 This analysis uses data sample of 23 traded tourist firms retrieved from the Zagreb stock exchange (ZSE) in the period between the first trading day in 2019. and April 13th 2021.
 Due to the low liquidity, i.e. infrequent trading and low turnover, the initial sample is reduced to the final empirical sample of 12 firms according to the criteria of minimum of 100 trading days over the sampled period.
-For these 12 firms the daily closing stock prices are used in order to calculate daily percentage returns.
-Since the COVID-19 pandemic was gaining worldwide momentum prior to the spreading into the Europe, we divide the time period into three parts: pre epidemic part ranging from the first trading day in 2019. until one week before the first reported case in Italy (Feb, 21th 2020.), ongoing pandemic from the first offically reported COVID-19 incidence in Italy until one week after the the lockdown was introduced in Croatia (March,19th 2020.) and post event period from March, 26th 2020 until the end of the sample period (April, 13th,2021).
-The reason to specify the event period loosely, a one week before first COVID-19 incidence in Italy and one week after the lockdown in Croatia, is to allow uncertainty and information to become incorporated in the market valuations due to the novelty of the pandemic shock and media reporting lag related to the pandemic outbreak.
+For these 12 firms, the daily closing stock prices are used in order to calculate daily percentage returns.
+Since COVID-19 pandemic was gaining worldwide momentum prior to spreading into the Europe, we divide the time period into three parts: pre epidemic part ranging from the first trading day in 2019. until one week before the first reported case in Italy (Feb, 21th 2020.), ongoing pandemic from the first officially reported COVID-19 incidence in Italy until one week after the lockdown was introduced in Croatia (March,19th 2020.) and post event period from March, 26th 2020 until the end of the sample period (April, 13th,2021).
+The reason to specify the event period loosely, i.e. one week before first COVID-19 incidence in Italy and one week after the lockdown in Croatia, is to allow uncertainty and new information set to become incorporated in the market valuations due to the novelty of the pandemic event and media reporting vs. policy reaction lag related to the pandemic outbreak.

-The overview of the Croatian capital market reaction to the COVID-19 pandemic spread in Europe is summarised in the Table 1.
-It can be seen that COVID-19 pandemic caused a significant drop in the overall market valuation (CrobexTr) of 25.9% and all sectoral indexes.
+The overview of Croatian capital market reaction to the COVID-19 pandemic spread in Europe is summarized in the Table 1.
+The COVID-19 pandemic caused a significant drop in the overall market valuation (CrobexTr) of 25.9% and all sectoral indexes.
 The Crobex Nutrition index had the biggest relative drop (26.1%), followed by the Crobex Tourist index that lost 25.2% of its value.
 The negative pandemic effect seems even more pronounced since from the beginning of the analyzed period the overall stock market trend was positive and gained 19%.
 The worst performing sector in that period was the construction (CrobexKonstr) that lost 31% of its value.
-During the post event period, a significant overall market rebound can be observed as CrobexTr index rose by 17.7% followed by positive performance of all sectors.
-The tourist sector had the worst performance relative to the other sectors in the pre event period (-0.4%) but reacted very similar to the overall market during the event period.
-The rebound of the tourist sector was only by a margin better than the market average but significantly smaller than other sectors like construction and food sector.
-It is interesting to note that the standard deviation of the tourist sector return remains lower than the average market during the event and in the post event period, implying a lower investment risk.
-Furthermore, the standard deviation of the tourist sector return is lower relative to the other sectors in all periods indicating that the effect of the COVID-19 pandemic was not the strongest for the tourist sector but rather very similar to the market average.
+During the post event period, a significant overall market rebound can be observed as CrobexTr index rose by 17.7% followed by a positive performance of all sectors.
+The tourist sector had the worst performance relative to other sectors in the pre event period (-0.4%) but reacted very similar to the overall market during the event period.
+The rebound of the tourist sector was only by a margin higher than the market average but significantly smaller than other sectors like construction and food sector.
+It is interesting to note that the standard deviation of the tourist sector return remained lower than the average market during the event and in the post event period, implying a lower investment risk.
+Furthermore, the standard deviation of the tourist sector return is lower relative to the other sectors in all periods indicating that the effect of the COVID-19 pandemic was not the strongest in the tourist sector but rather very similar to the market average.
 It is also important to note that the market rebound after the event was stronger in industry and construction than tourist sector.